Mukulsingh27/data-migration-plugin/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-Provides WP_CLI commands to migrate old data to your new WordPress site using command line interface.
+Provides WP_CLI commands to migrate data to your new WordPress site using command line interface.

 ## Migration from MSSQL